glaciation-heu/mef-sog-uc1/README.md

 # MEF - SOGEI - UC1

-Il caso d'uso UC1 è presentato all'interno del doc: D2.1 provides the GLACIATION platform architecture blueprint together with the service components definition.
+The UC1 use case is presented in the doc: D2.1 provides the GLACIATION platform architecture blueprint together with the service components definition.

 ## Component Overview: